maxims1234/Light-Intensity-Project-Code/README.md

 > 3. The output data is saved in a *.txt* file.
 A possible rewrite of the `def save_file():` function can be done to support *.csv* which may be faster than the current *.txt* format.

 > [!CAUTION]
+> Coding issues that may cause a headache:
 > 1. If starting the plot in the *Polynomial* mode, this curve cannot be deleted using the **Back** button.
 Instead, the **Reset** button needs to be pressed.
 > 2. The refresh button needs to be pressed anytime the Xlims are changed.